 Director, Sustainable Energy Policy and Technology

-Mr. Didier Houssin became Director of Sustainable Energy Policy and Technology at the International Energy Agency on 1 December 2012.
+Mr. Houssin became Director of Sustainable Energy Policy and Technology at the International Energy Agency on 1 December 2012.
 Previously, he served for five years as Director of Energy Markets and Security and head of the directorate’s predecessor, the Office of Oil Markets and Emergency Preparedness.
 Before joining the International Energy Agency, Mr. Houssin, a French national, was Managing Director of BRGM, the French Geological Survey, with extensive management responsibilities over the 850-strong group.
-Among other matters, his responsibilities at BRGM included overseeing carbon capture and sequestration and geothermal energy.
+Previously he had a number of responsibilities in the French government, in particular as Director of Energy and Mineral Resources.

 Director, Energy Markets and Security